DataBiosphere/job-manager/README.md

 ### Run Locally
-- Run `docker-compose up` from the root of the repository:
+- Run `docker compose up` from the root of the repository:
   - If this is the first time running `docker-compose up`  this might take a few minutes.
   - Eventually you should see a compilation success message like this:
   ```